WhatsApp is the most popular way for people all over the world to talk to each other. It connects well over 3 billion people every month.

 The app reached 2 billion monthly active users in 2020, and now, just five years later, it has crossed the 3 billion mark, joining Facebook as one of the very few apps to achieve this scale.

-To address this, Meta has introduced the standalone Meta AI app, aiming to establish a stronger presence in the American market while continuing to enhance the WhatsApp experience for users worldwide.
+Meta has released the standalone Meta AI app to deal with this.
+The goal is to strengthen its presence in the American market while still improving the WhatsApp experience for users around the world.

 Whatsapp and the Rise of AI Integration